aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 You can use `append_context` when you want to share data between your App and Router instances.
 Any data you share will be available via the `context` dictionary available in your App or Router context.

-???+ info
-    For safety, we always clear any data available in the `context` dictionary after each invocation.
+???+ info "We always clear data available in `context` after each invocation."

-???+ tip
-    This can also be useful for middlewares injecting contextual information before a request is processed.
+    This can be useful for middlewares injecting contextual information before a request is processed.

 === "split_route_append_context.py"